Next-generation sequence analysis

 Diamund is a new, efficient algorithm for variant detection that compares DNA sequences directly to one another, without aligning them to the reference genome.

-We have also developped a computational screening test that takes the raw DNA sequence data from a whole-genome sequence of an individual human and tests for each of 68 known mutations in the BRCA1 and BRCA2 genes.
+The BRCA diagnostic software is a computational screening test that takes the raw DNA sequence data from a whole-genome sequence of an individual human and tests for each of 68 known mutations in the BRCA1 and BRCA2 genes.

 Splice site prediction